-Rapid Response for Refugees (Circle 110) was set up in February 2011 by a meeting of the combined Circles of Friends to meet the need for a group that could provide prompt responses to appeals (within 48 hours) Essentially, this is a Circle “of last resort” to help with living expenses and settlement needs.
-Most referrals come from experienced Agencies which have exhausted all other options including Red Cross, Australian Refugee Association (ARA) and STTARS.
+Rapid Response Circle (110) was set up in February 2011 by a meeting of the combined Circles of Friends to meet the need for a group that could provide prompt responses to appeals (within 48 hours).
+Essentially, this is a Circle “of last resort” to help with living expenses and settlement needs.
+Most referrals come from experienced Agencies which have exhausted all other options including Red Cross, Australian Refugee Association (ARA) and Survivors of Torture and Trauma Assistance and Rehabilitation Service (STTARS).
 Our goal is always to help when a person:

 - has no money